elasticio/api-docs/source/includes/_contracts.md

 ---------        | --------- | -----------
-id               | yes       | id of an already registered user; the user will be added to the Contract's scope as a member. type             | yes       | A value should be "contract-member". attributes.roles[]   | yes       | To get all available roles, please execute the "Get the Contract's roles" endpoint. **Note:** The very first member of a contract must contain `owner` role.
+id               | yes       | id of an already registered user; the user will be added to the Contract's scope as a member. type             | yes       | A value should be "contract-member". attributes.roles[]   | yes       | To get all available roles, please execute the "Get the Contract's roles" endpoint. **Note:** The very first member of a contract must have `owner` role.

 ### Returns

 Returns Member's object if the call succeeded.

-Returns `409` if Contract has no members and `attributes.roles` doesn't contain `owner`.
+Returns `409` if Contract has no members and `attributes.roles` doesn't contain `owner` role.